orlov-vo/redux-promisify-action/README.md

 ## Using

-After installing, you can promisify you actions:
+After installing, you can promisify you actions.
+This code below you can run in [REPL.it](https://repl.it/@orlov_vo/redux-promisify-action)

 ```js
 import { promisifyAction } from "./store";